From Libya to El Nino, U.N. experts warn: there's worse to come

 In an unusually frank assessment for a U.N. publication, the six-monthly "Alert, Early Warning and Readiness Report" said Libya could fall apart, Burundi could see another coup, Islamist militants would gain territory in Afghanistan and Mali, and Ethiopia would not have enough food to cope with its drought.

-In Libya, the United Nations is trying to finalize a political agreement to unite two rival governments.
-The report said failing to do so would be likely to cause a split between Libya's internationally recognized government and the army, opening the way for a military takeover.
+In Libya, the United Nations is trying to finalise a political agreement to unite two rival governments.
+The report said failing to do so would be likely to cause a split between Libya's internationally recognised government and the army, opening the way for a military takeover.

 "In the absence of a legitimate government, Libya is likely to face a rapidly deteriorating civil war, losing any chance of achieving stability or a political solution in the foreseeable future," it said.

-Elsewhere in Africa, Nigeria and its neighbors will struggle to stop more massacres by Boko Haram militants, while their armies will continue to commit abuses, it said.
+Elsewhere in Africa, Nigeria and its neighbours will struggle to stop more massacres by Boko Haram militants, while their armies will continue to commit abuses, it said.

 "Apart from Boko Haram, the regional armies similarly perpetrate human rights violations against civilians, including extrajudicial killings, enforced disappearances, acts of torture and rape," the report said.